slawomir-s/INFO/README.md

 I divided my repository on account of technologies used in projects and transparency.

 The first section contains websites, encrypted by myself based on the PSD convention.
-Used: HTML, CSS / SASS, Bootstrap, RWD, Ground, Git.
+Used: HTML, CSS / SASS, Bootstrap, RWD, Grunt, Git.

 The second section contains a few JS training projects.